aokellermann/iex/README.md

 target_link_libraries(example iex::iex)
 ```

-#### Initialization

-You must call `iex::Init` before any other threads have been created before using any `iex::Get` functions.
-This lack of thread-safety is not because of this library (see [here](https://curl.haxx.se/libcurl/c/curl_global_init.html)).

-Here is an example of using environment variables to initialize `iex`:

 See the [examples](examples) directory for a fully working annotated example usage of `iex`, along with an accompanying example `CMakeLists.txt`.

 ### Contributing